-Unfortunately cancer of the pancreas is almost always incurable.
-Very sadly, nearly everyone diagnosed with pancreatic cancer will eventually die of it.
+Unfortunately cancer of the pancreas is often incurable.
+Very sadly, most people diagnosed with pancreatic cancer will eventually die of it.
 But specialists are getting better at helping patients to live for longer after their diagnosis.

-Pancreatic cancer is dangerous partly because it is often diagnosed after it has spread.
-And partly because it is often quite an aggressive cancer.
+Pancreatic cancer is difficult to treat because it is usually diagnosed after it has spread.
 The pancreas is part of your digestive system.
 Any advanced cancer in the digestive system will make it more and more difficult for you to eat well and digest food properly.
 The cancer often spreads to the liver.
 This is the chemical factory of the body.
 Having cancer in your liver means the chemical balance of the body is upset.
 Normally the body rights this sort of imbalance automatically.
 But when the balance becomes too out of control, the body cannot cope and becomes overwhelmed.

-When the cancer is very advanced, the chemical balance of the body becomes completely upset.
+When cancer is very advanced, the chemical balance of the body becomes completely upset.
 What normally happens then is that you slip into unconsciousness.
 This is usually right towards the end of your illness, maybe only a few hours or days before you die.
-Any symptoms you have before that should be able to be controlled, or at least helped, with treatment from your doctor and specialist nurse.
-Talk to them about your fears.
-What you imagine may happen is often far worse than what actually will.
+It should be possible to control any symptoms you have with treatment from your doctor and specialist nurse.
+Talk to them about any worries you have.
 There is information about what happens in the last few days of life in the dying with cancer section.

 Pain is a common symptom of cancer of the pancreas.
 But most people are able to have their pain kept well under control.
 There is some brief information on pain control in pancreatic cancer in this section.
 We also have a large section on pain control and cancer in our section on coping physically.

-It is very difficult for any doctor to answer this question for you.
+It is very difficult for anyone to answer this question for you.
+Your doctor or specialist nurse is in the best position to give you an idea, but even they can't be sure.
 It is very individual and depends on lots of different factors.
-For this reason, some doctors try to avoid giving you any estimate at all of how long you may live.
-If it is very important to you to have some idea of how long you have (not everyone wants to know), explain this to your doctors.
-Explain that you do not expect them to be completely accurate, but you would like them to give you some idea so that you can plan the time you have left.
+For this reason, some doctors try to avoid giving you any estimate at all of how long you may live (your prognosis).
+Not everyone wants to know, but many people do.
+If it is very important to you to have some idea of how long you have, explain this to your doctors.
+You can say that you do not expect them to be completely accurate, but you would like to have an idea so you can plan the time you have left.

 The longer your doctors are treating you, the easier it becomes to estimate a likely prognosis.
 The doctors and nurses you see regularly will form a picture of how things are going for you.
-Over time, they should be able to give you some idea of how long you have left.
+Over time, they should be able to give you some idea of how long you are likely to live.